This week in Karlsruhe, our team did something that nobody else did: solved problem I.

 In ICPC NWERC, problem I was not solved by any student team.
 Not solved by Jump Trading.
-Wasn’t solved by JetBrains or any of the other companies competing there.
+Wasn’t solved by JetBrains or any of the other companies competing there, but our people solved it.

-These aren’t just fresh graduates who want to get hired, these are traders, engineers, and quants at Alber Blanc who still do competitive programming at the elite level while building the real trading systems.
+It was our traders, engineers, and quants at Alber Blanc who still do competitive programming at the highest level while building the real trading systems.

-We were present at the event as a Gold Global Sponsor because we believe in this ecosystem.
-Competitive programming isn’t recruitment theatre for us, it’s where the best algorithmic minds gather.
-It is something we believe in, and as such we advocate for NWERC.
+We were present at the event as a Gold Global Sponsor because we believe in this ecosystem: it’s where the best algorithmic minds gather.

-We solved 11 problems in 5 hours, including problem I—the one every other team avoided.
-Aarhus (3rd place) also solved 11 but skipped I entirely.
-We didn’t, not because we train more, but because solving hard problems is literally our daily work.
-That’s how you stay sharp.
+We solved 11 problems in 5 hours, including problem I — the one every other team avoided.
+Aarhus (3rd place) also solved 11 but skipped I. We can say that solving hard problems is literally our daily work and, competitive programming is an extension of how you already think.

 We’re not saying this to show off.
 (Okay, maybe a little.)